AquaHackT1/SensorNodes/README.md

-## Personal work on Contiki-ng
+## SensorNodes based on Contiki-ng

-This repo is part of py process of understanding Contiki OS and the new fork of contiki - contiki-ng.
-I have taken and altered a couple of examples from the examples in contiki-ng and altered them to test various things.
+This repo contains the code for the sensorbeacons at Aquahack 2018 in Bergen for Team 1.
+It is based on the Contiki-ng RTOS and TI Sensortag

 ### Getting started
 1. This repo uses submodules.
 Clone this repo recursively or remember to initialize the submodules